 Since all your supplier payments can be made from the financier’s ‘credit fund’, you gain significantly more control over how and when you make the payment to settle the balance.
 You have a more flexible and predictable cash flow, even as you ease the cash flow issues of your suppliers.

-Supply Chain Finance is a valuable tool that’s designed to provide businesses with the power to better control their own cash flow, even as they empower and stabilise their suppliers.
+Supply Chain Finance is a valuable tool that’s designed to provide businesses with the power to better control their own cash flow.
 As a result, your business is better able to weather cash flow interruptions and less likely to suffer supply issues.
 At proCFO, we help you with your financial management and bookkeeping services in Perth, WA so you can focus on what really matters: innovation and growth.